Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Introduction and statement of results.

 \subsection{Notation and terminology.}

-We denote by $\K$ the field of real $\R$ or complex $\C$ numbers and, unless expressly stated otherwise, we work simultaneously in the real and the complex cases.
-Therefore we rather say complex analytic than holomorphic, so that for the complex or real case we may abbreviate it as $\K$-analytic.
+We denote by $\K$ either $\R$ or $\C$.
+Thus, by $\K$-analytic we mean either real analytic or holomorphic (complex analytic).

-By an analytic space we mean an analytic space in the sense of \cite{narasimhan}, though, because in the analytic case we work only locally, it is sufficient to consider only analytic set germs.
-For a $\K$-analytic space $X$ by $Sing (X)$ we denote the set of singular points of $X$ and by $Reg(X)$ its complement, the set of regular points of $X$.
+By an analytic space we mean one in the sense of \cite{narasimhan}.
+As we work only locally in the analytic case, it suffices to consider only analytic set germs.
+For an analytic space $X$ by $Sing (X)$ we denote the set of singular points of $X$ and by $Reg(X)$ its complement, the set of regular points of $X$.
 For an analytic function germ $F$ we denote by $V(F)$ its zero set and by $F_{red}$ its reduced (i.e. square free) form.
 By a real analytic arc we mean a real analytic map $\gamma : I\to X$, where $I=(-1,1)$ and $X$ is a real or a complex analytic space.